Fischer-L/JsonStrings2AndroidStrings/README.md

 			// The array storing the string array's items.
 Each array element stores one item node's data "values" : [

-				// The array storing one item noprojectde's data in the supported langs "item" : [
+				// The array storing all the string values of this item node in the supported langs "item" : [

 					// This object stores the item node's data